 - High profit margin

 Wholesale and B2B

 Who should sell here?
 Those with a strong differentiated brand.

-For my previous company I chased the unicorn of wholesale sales for years.
-For some reason, in my head I always felt like my business wasn’t real if all of my sales came from ecommerce.
-I spent countless time pursuing this.
-I developed a wholesale section of our website, I developed product catalogs, and cold-called customers.
+For my previous company, I chased the unicorn of wholesale sales for years.
+For some reason, in my head, I always felt like my business wasn't real if all of my sales came from ecommerce.
+I spent countless times pursuing this.
+I developed a wholesale section of our website, I developed product catalogues and cold-called customers.
 At the end of the day, B2B sales never ended up being a significant driver of sales for my company.
 Check out our podcast episode on the dangers of chasing brick-and-mortar retail.

 The problem was that my company sold a largely undifferentiated product.
 For undifferentiated private label products, all of the major retailers work directly with factories in China or through large distributors.
 This left only small retail customers who would only purchase in very small quantities.

 For those with a strongly differentiated product (this often means you have a patent) wholesale is a very credible path to pursue.
 It gives you an avenue to diversify away from ecommerce sales, which is always a good thing, and margins may be stronger.
 The downside is that managing wholesale B2B customers is almost like running an entirely separate business as it requires a whole different skill set.